 There is a fair bit of reading to do for this course.
 There will be online quiz style assessments to ensure that students read these texts carefully and listen to or view the asynchronous lecture material.
 These assessments will be conducted on Canvas and an academic platform called acadly (the registration code of this course for acadly is TBD; however, do not sign up on acadly before you have received more detailed instructions provided separately).
 Attendance is part of these reading assessments.
 Synchronous attendance is not mandatory, as audio questions can be submitted instead of tutorial attendance (see below).
 There are also discussion forums for each reading.
 Submitting a minimum number of contributions to each discussion forum is part of the reading assessment.
 Again, you have an alternative: submitting your name for a small group discussion with your colleagues.
 A recording of this discussion counts in the same way as online discussion forum participation.

 50% Essays

 Essay #1

-The first essay assignment (Essay #1) is an assignment that you submit on Canvas before Monday, September 28, 2020, at 3pm.
+The first essay assignment (Essay #1) is an assignment that you submit on Canvas before Thursday, September 24, 2020, at 3pm.
 It is freestyle, which means that you have a fair amount of artistic licence.
-There is no limit on what you can do EXCEPT write an academic or argumentative paper.